 - Storks: Storks are distinctive wading birds, and some storks do have some pink in their plumage, but they are not as pink as flamingos.
 A stork's bill is much longer and heavier than a flamingo's, and many storks have bare skin on their heads, while flamingos are fully feathered.

 - Cranes: Some crane species can be as tall as flamingos, and they have similarly thin legs and necks.
 Cranes have smaller bills, however, and while they are wading birds, they are not found exclusively near water like flamingos are.

 - Herons: Large herons and egrets are wading birds similar to flamingos, but they do not have pink plumage.
 Their bills are stout and straight, without the distinct crook that marks a flamingo's bill.
 They also hunt differently, stabbing at their prey rather than filtering through the water like a flamingo will.

-Alphabetical List of Flamingo Species
+Alphabetical List of Flamingo Species by Common Name

 While there are six distinctly recognized flamingo species today, there are at least ten flamingo species believed already to be extinct.
 Great conservation measures and dedicated effort to protect flamingos will be necessary to ensure these birds continue to survive even as they face stronger threats, including habitat loss, pollution, and invasive predators.
 As more genetic research is conducted, several of today's modern flamingo species may be split into different species, but that will mean significantly smaller and thus more vulnerable populations of individual species.